wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 Before initiating a cross-chain transfer, you must set up the chain context and signers for both the source and destination chains.

-1. **Initialize the Wormhole SDK** - initialize the `wormhole` function for the `Testnet` environment, and we specify the platforms (EVM and Solana) we want to support.
+1. **Initialize the Wormhole SDK** - initialize the `wormhole` function for the `Testnet` environment and specify the platforms (EVM and Solana) to support.
 This allows us to interact with both EVM-compatible chains like Avalanche and non-EVM chains like Solana if needed

     ```typescript
     --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:10:11"